Claude Code Alternatives (2026): 11 Tested, 3 That Beat It for Under $20/mo

-Claude Code is the dominant AI coding agent, but its usage limits and $20/mo model lock-in push developers to look elsewhere.
+Claude Code with Opus 4.7 scores 87.6% on SWE-bench Verified and ships native binaries, Agent View, and auto mode.
+But its usage limits and $20/mo model lock-in still push developers to look elsewhere.
 We evaluated 11 alternatives across pricing, model flexibility, and workflow fit.
+Last updated May 2026.

 Quick Recommendations